-Table 1: Total HOME Funds Allocated Statewide This table provides the total HOME funds allocated statewide in states in which NCSHA member agencies were state Participating Jurisdictions (PJs) or subrecipients in FY 2016 and FY 2017, and their cumulative allocation for FY 1992 through FY 2017.
-Amounts include funding provided to both the state PJ and all local PJs.
-189 Table 2: HFA-Administered HOME Funds-FY 2017 and Cumulative This table identifies the amount of HOME dollars each NCSHA member and associate member agency administered, as a PJ, a subrecipient, or in another capacity, in FY 2017 and cumulatively through FY 2017.
-190 Table 3: HOME Funds Committed-Single-Family This table provides the dollar amounts of HOME funds committed in 2017 across a range of single-family activities, including ADDI funding.
-The table also provides the number of units served with these funds.
-192 Table 4: HOME Funds Committed-Multifamily and Tenant-Based Rental Assistance This table provides the dollar amounts of HOME funds committed in 2017 for Tenant-Based Rental Assistance (TBRA) and across a range of multifamily activities.
-The table also provides the number of units served with these funds.
-194 Table 5: Total HOME Funds Committed This table summarizes the HOME funds committed and units funded in 2017 for single-family and multifamily activities and for TBRA programs.
-196 Table 6: Total HOME Funds Requested This table illustrates the demand for HOME funds in 2017.
-198 Table 7: HOME Funds for Specific Populations This table identifies the HOME funds committed in 2017 to serve a range of specific populations, including persons experiencing homeless, the elderly, disabled, veterans, persons with AIDS, rural households, and others.
+Table 1: Total HOME Funds Allocated Statewide This table provides the total HOME funds allocated statewide in states in which NCSHA member agencies were state Participating Jurisdictions (PJs) or subrecipients in FY 2021 and FY 2022, and their cumulative allocation for FY 1992 through FY 2022.
+Amounts include authorized funding provided to both the state PJ and all local PJs.
+197 Table 2: HFA-Administered HOME Funds-FY 2022 and Cumulative This table identifies the amount of HOME dollars each NCSHA member and associate member agency administered, as a PJ, a subrecipient, or in another capacity, in FY 2022 and cumulatively through FY 2022.
+199 Table 3: HOME Funds Committed-Single-Family This table provides the dollar amounts of HOME funds committed in calendar year 2022 across a range of single-family activities (including commitments made with funds from program income).
+The table also provides the number of units assisted with these funds.
+201 Table 4: HOME Funds Committed-Multifamily and Tenant-Based Rental Assistance.
+This table provides the dollar amounts of HOME funds committed in calendar year 2022 for Tenant-Based Rental Assistance (TBRA) and across a range of multifamily activities (including commitments made with funds from program income).
+The table also provides the number of units assisted with these funds.
+203 Table 5: Total HOME Funds Committed This table summarizes the HOME funds committed and units assisted in calendar year 2022 for single-family and multifamily activities and for TBRA programs.
+205 Table 6: Total HOME Funds Requested This table illustrates the demand for HOME funds in calendar year 2022.
+In some states, HOME funds are not specifically or directly requested by developers, but rather awarded by the state agency to fill financing gaps in developments as needed and depending on the availability of HOME and other soft financing sources.
+207 Table 7: HOME Funds for Specific Populations This table identifies the HOME funds committed in calendar year 2022 to serve a range of specific populations, including persons experiencing homelessness, the elderly, persons with disabilities, veterans, persons with AIDS, rural households, and others.
 Amounts may fall into more than one category.
-199 Table 8: HOME Units for Specific Populations This table provides the number of HOME-assisted units associated with the funding commitments described in Table 7.
-201 Table 9: Percent of HOME-Assisted Units Targeted by Income Of the total HOME-assisted units described in Table 5, this table shows the percent of units occupied by tenants with incomes at various levels below the area median income (AMI).
-203 Table 10: HOME Funds Awarded to CHDOs and Non-CHDO Nonprofits This table reflects the number of Community Housing Development Organizations (CHDOs) in each state, and funds committed to CHDOs and to their non-CHDO nonprofit counterparts in 2017.
-204
+209 Table 8: HOME Units for Specific Populations This table provides the number of HOME-assisted units associated with the funding commitments described in Table 7.
+211 Table 9: Percent of HOME-Assisted Units Targeted by Income Of the total HOME-assisted units described in Table 5, this table shows the percent of units occupied by tenants with incomes at various levels below the area median income (AMI).
+213

-Table 11: Percent of HOME Units Receiving Other Federal Subsidies This table identifies the percent of HOME units that also received funding from the Housing Credit, the National Housing Trust Fund, McKinney-Vento Homeless assistance programs, Community Development Block Grants (CDBG), tax-exempt single- or multifamily bonds, Section 8, and other specified federal programs.
-205 Table 12: Sources of HOME Match Funds This table describes match sources for HOME funds committed in 2017.
-207
+Table 10: HOME Funds Committed to CHDOs and Non-CHDO Nonprofits This table reflects the number of Community Housing Development Organizations (CHDOs) in each state, and funds committed to CHDOs and to their non-CHDO nonprofit counterparts in calendar year 2022.
+214 Table 11: Percent of HOME Units Receiving Other Federal Subsidies This table identifies the percent of HOME units that also received funding in 2022 from the Housing Credit, the National Housing Trust Fund, McKinney-Vento Homeless assistance programs, Community Development Block Grants (CDBG), tax-exempt single- or multifamily bonds, Section 8, and other specified federal programs.
+It also includes the percent of units that received HOME, but no other federal funding source.
+216 Table 12: Sources of HOME Match Funds This table describes match sources for HOME funds committed in 2022.
+218